belle2/basf2/online_book/basf2/vertex_fitting.rst

      Plot the :math:`J/\Psi` vertex position and compare it with the true value.
      Plot the p-value distribution of the fit.

-.. admonition:: Hint
+.. admonition:: Hint: Variable names
      :class: toggle xhint stacked

+     You can either take another look at the variable collections that you included above, or you load your dataframe and then take a look at its columns ``print(df.columns)``.

+.. admonition:: Hint: Plot ranges
+     :class: toggle xhint stacked

      Plotting was already discussed in :ref:`onlinebook_roe`.
 For the sake of this exercise, remember we already set the minimum p-value of our fits to 0, so failed fits will not be included and you can plot it in the [0,1] interval.

-     If you changed that, failed fits will be included with a p-value of -1;
+     Should you have changed that, failed fits will be included with a p-value of -1;
-     make sure to change your plotting range accordingly to [-1,1].
+     in this case, make sure to change your plotting range accordingly to [-1,1].

 .. admonition:: Solution